nandac/pandoc-reader/README.md

 pip install PyYAML
 ```

-The plugin should function correctly on newer versions of the above dependencies.
+The plugin should function correctly on newer versions of the above dependencies as well.

 ## Installation